 \subsection{Data}

-The data used in this study come from two separate datasets, one for training and validation and one for testing.
+The data used in this study comes from two separate datasets, one for training and validation and one for testing.
 The training and validation sets were based on the PTB-XL dataset \cite{ptbxl1, ptbxl2}, a large publicly available electrocardiography dataset.
 The dataset contains 21799 12-lead ECG recordings from 18869 patients.
-The recordings were sampled at 500 Hz and had a duration of 10 seconds.
-For the purpose of this study, we downsampled the recordings to 125 Hz and truncated them to 1024 samples (8192 ms).
+The recordings were sampled at 500 Hz and lasted 10 seconds.
+For this study, we downsampled the recordings to 125 Hz and truncated them to 1024 samples (8192 ms).
 The dataset was split into a training set and a validation set, with $90\%$ of the recordings used for training and $10\%$ used for validation.
+No data augmentation techniques were applied during training.
+The PTB-XL dataset is already highly diverse, containing ECG recordings annotated with a wide range of diagnostic classes, including normal ECG, myocardial infarction, ST/T changes, conduction disturbances, and hypertrophy.
+This inherent clinical variability provides sufficient coverage of physiological and pathological ECG morphologies for the training task.

-The testing dataset was based on the PTB dataset \cite{ptb} is a publicly available dataset of 549 12-lead ECG recordings from 290 patients.
+The testing dataset was based on the PTB dataset \cite{ptb}, which is a publicly available dataset of 549 12-lead ECG recordings from 290 patients.
 The recordings were sampled at 1000 Hz, varying from 30 to 120 seconds.
-For the purpose of this study, we downsampled the recordings to 125 Hz and split them into 1024 samples (8192 ms) segments, getting 7061 segments in total.
+For this study, we downsampled the recordings to 125 Hz and split them into 1024-sample (8192 ms) segments, getting 7061 segments in total.
 PTB-XL and PTB datasets are available from the PhysioNet platform \cite{physionet}.